Cherokee County DUI Lawyers

 • The ALS cannot stem from a motor vehicle accident involving fatalities or serious injuries;

-• The person cannot have any prior convictions for DUI in the 5-year period preceding application for the permit.
+• The person cannot have any convictions for DUI in the 5 years preceding application for the permit.
 If there is a DUI arrest with a DUI conviction within 5 years of the current Cherokee DUI arrest, the person can still opt for track 2 – requesting an administrative hearing, or track 1 – do nothing at all;

-• The person must surrender his or her Georgia driver’s license, either to the Cherokee DUI arresting officer at the time of arrest or to DDS prior to issuance of the permit; and,
+• The person must surrender their Georgia driver’s license, either to the Cherokee DUI arresting officer at the time of arrest or to DDS before issuance of the permit; and,

 • The person must pay a $25.00 permit fee to the Georgia Department of Driver Services.

-The period a person must successfully maintain the ignition interlock device on their vehicle will be based on whether he or she consents to or refuses the state-administered chemical test requested by the Cherokee County DUI arresting officer.
+The period during which a person must successfully maintain the ignition interlock device on their vehicle will be based on whether they consent to or refuse the state-administered chemical test requested by the Cherokee County DUI arresting officer.

-A person who consents to the state-administered chemical test and opts for the new permit will be required to successfully maintain the ignition interlock device on their vehicle for a period of 4 months.
-If he or she is subsequently acquitted of the underlying Cherokee DUI charge, or the underlying DUI charge is dismissed or reduced, the ignition interlock device may be removed at no cost and the driver’s license may be replaced.
-A person who refuses the state-administered chemical test and opts for the new permit will be required to successfully maintain the ignition interlock device on their vehicle for a period of 12 months, regardless of the outcome of the underlying Cherokee County DUI charge.
+A person who consents to the state-administered chemical test and opts for the new permit will be required to successfully maintain the ignition interlock device on their vehicle for 4 months.
+If they are subsequently acquitted of the underlying Cherokee DUI charge or the underlying DUI charge is dismissed or reduced, the ignition interlock device may be removed at no cost, and the driver’s license may be replaced.
+A person who refuses the state-administered chemical test and opts for the new permit will be required to successfully maintain the ignition interlock device on their vehicle for 12 months, regardless of the outcome of the underlying Cherokee County DUI charge.

-Contact us today to discuss your Cherokee DUI case with our experienced Cherokee DUI defense lawyers at 404.816.8777.
+Please get in touch with us today at 404.816.8777 to discuss your Cherokee DUI case with our experienced defense lawyers.
 Our dedicated Cherokee County DUI lawyers are experienced in fighting DUI charges and handling license suspension actions.
-We can review your case and prepare a strategy for your criminal case and your license suspension action.
+We can review your case and prepare a strategy for your criminal case and license suspension action.

-So I made a proper request for a license suspension in my Cherokee DUI case, what happens next?
+So, I correctly requested a license suspension in my Cherokee DUI case; what happens next?

 Georgia Office of State Administrative Hearings

 The license suspension action is a civil action separate from your Cherokee DUI criminal case and only deals with your license or privilege to drive in this state.
-As a matter of fact, the license suspension action is litigated by a completely separate court from your criminal case.
-Once the Georgia Department of Driver Services processes your request for a hearing, your case is then sent to the Georgia Office of State Administrative Hearings (OSAH) where a hearing will be scheduled in front of an OSAH judge.
-Typically a hearing date with OSAH is set roughly 60 days from the date of your arrest.
-Once a hearing is requested, the Department of Driver Services will extend your driving privileges until there is an order entered from an OSAH judge.
+The license suspension action is litigated by a separate court from your criminal case.
+Once the Georgia Department of Driver Services processes your request for a hearing, your case is sent to the Georgia Office of State Administrative Hearings (OSAH), where a hearing will be scheduled before an OSAH judge.
+Typically, a hearing date with OSAH is set roughly 60 days from the date of your arrest.
+Once a hearing is requested, the Department of Driver Services will extend your driving privileges until an order is entered from an OSAH judge.

-The scope of the license suspension hearing in your Cherokee DUI case is very limited:
+The scope of the license suspension hearing in your Cherokee DUI case is minimal:

-At a license suspension hearing, the judge has a very limited role in deciding your case.
-The judge is bound by law to only look at certain statutory factors to determine whether or not those statutory factors were met.
+At a license suspension hearing, the judge has a minimal role in deciding your case.
+The judge is bound by law to only look at certain statutory factors to determine whether those were met.
 That is it.
 The judge does not look at your criminal or driver’s history.
 The judge is not concerned about your job, transportation issues with your children’s school or daycare, or any other hardship you may have if your license is suspended.
 The judge’s only role in a license suspension hearing is to determine if the following factors were met:

 • Whether your Cherokee County DUI law enforcement officer had reasonable grounds to believe the person was driving or in actual physical control of a moving motor vehicle while under the influence of alcohol or a controlled substance and was lawfully placed under arrest for violating Code Section 40-6-391 (the Georgia DUI statute); or

-• Was the driver was involved in a motor vehicle accident or collision resulting in serious injury or fatality; and
+• Was the driver involved in a motor vehicle accident or collision resulting in serious injury or fatality, and

 • Whether at the time of the request for the test or tests the Cherokee DUI officer informed the person of the person’s Implied Consent rights and the consequences of submitting or refusing to submit to such test; and